United States Marshals Service

 30. GOVERNING LAW:

-The validity, construction, enforcement, interpretation, and performance of these Terms and Conditions and Contract shall be governed by the laws of the United States of America, and to the extent that state law would apply under applicable federal law, the state in which the auction is conducted (The State of Texas governs this agreement and venue is proper in Galveston County).
+The validity, construction, enforcement, interpretation, and performance of these Terms and Conditions and Contract shall be governed by the laws of the United States of America, and to the extent that state law would apply under applicable federal law, the state in which the auction is conducted (The State of Texas governs this agreement and venue is proper in Harris County).

 32. LICENSING AND REGULATION: